osandadeshan/markdown-quiz-generator/README.md

 It is a question where you must write the correct answer, this is specified in the following line of the question preceded by **R: =** (R or, upper or lower case) then the correct answer (it is validated regardless of whether it is uppercase or lowercase)

 ### Design the quizzes
-There are several tools out there on the internet (online and / or downloadable) that allow you to preview Markdown files.
+There are several tools out there on the internet that allow you to preview Markdown files.
 Some online examples:

 1. https://dillinger.io/